robertkowalski/connect-multi-redis/README.md

 ### Usage:

-Place the middleware just after the cookieParser and before the session-middleware of Connect or Express
+Place the middleware before the session-middleware of Connect or Express

 #### Connect: